Coronavirus Updates in Montenegro

 As evidencing the very difficult situation with the covid-19 virus in the world, we wanted to inform you about all the actions taken by Montenegrin Government referring to local fellow citizens as well as travellers.

-The infected people by municipalities:
+The number of active/recovered/died cases by municipalities:

 The Government of Montenegro and Ministry of Health have declared a new complement of temporary measures to secure the spreading of the new coronavirus.